ManageIQ/integration_tests/docs/getting_started.rst

   prints in the same order as the appliances were specified on the command line, so it is suitable for further shell processing if needed.

-* Similarly, you can use  ``scripts/appliance.py`` script for interacting with the :py:class:`utils.appliance.Appliance` methods.
-It is a bit older and has slightly different usage.
-  And lacks threading.

 * Using :py:class:`utils.appliance.Appliance` only makes sense for appliances on providers that are specified in ``cfme_data.yaml``.